 1789: the French Revolution and the redefinition of Toulouse’s role

-Toulouse supported the Revolution, however the settling of a new order could not happen without endangering the position of the authority already in place.
+Toulouse supported the Revolution, however, the settling of a new order could not happen without endangering the position of the authority already in place.
 The Capitouls and the members of Parliament demonstrated in the streets to protect their position, but they received close to no support from the population, which abandoned its former protectors.
-The prerogatives of the Capitouls were abolished on December 1789, and Joseph de Rigaud was the first elected mayor.
+The prerogatives of the Capitouls were abolished in December 1789, and Joseph de Rigaud was the first elected mayor.

 But the creation of departments put Toulouse in a position less prestigious than expected, reducing its power and giving the advantage to its main rival: Bordeaux.